Read This First

 Prompt 5: What actions can economists and policy makers take to eliminate the more detrimental moral hazards?

-The section turns on Strategies to Mitigate Moral Hazards, Reducing Information Asymmetry, and Enhancing Monitoring and Enforcement.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Strategies to Mitigate Moral Hazards, Reducing Information Asymmetry, and Enhancing Monitoring and Enforcement in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Strategies to Mitigate Moral Hazards distinct from Reducing Information Asymmetry.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Strategies to Mitigate Moral Hazards distinct from Reducing Information Asymmetry.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Adjusting incentive structures to ensure that the interests of both parties are aligned can significantly reduce moral hazard.
 For instance, insurance companies might introduce co-payments or deductibles, ensuring that the insured party retains some financial responsibility and is thus motivated to act prudently.